 It’s the versatile and revolutionary new way to do all your cooking, it roasts, grills, steams and bakes all in one simple compact self contained mini oven.
 Over the past years cooking with halogen has become more and more popular with people wishing to use them as an alternative to the traditional cooker and this has completely changed the way they cook which makes it perfect for the modern household.

-The cooker itself is very compact and will sit nicely on your kitchen worktop as it only takes up the space of a microwave but is also small enough to be kept in a cupboard if your pushed for space or don’t want it on show.
+The halogen oven itself is very compact and will sit nicely on your kitchen worktop as it only takes up the space of a microwave but is also small enough to be kept in a cupboard if your pushed for space or don’t want it on show.
 Great for small kitchens or caravans and perfect for students.

 How does a halogen oven work